lukecolombo03/FTP-client/README.md

-# Project 2 Networks & Distributed Systems, January 2023
+# Project 2 for CS3700, January 2023
 ## Description
 This project is to implement File Transfer Protocol (FTP) in a client that runs on the command line.
-This client can perform operations like list, make directory, remove, remove directory, copy, and move.
+FTP is a pre-HTTP, pre-Internet protocol for transferring files that is quite simple.
+This client can perform operations like list, make directory, remove, remove directory, copy, and move, and required two sockets—a command socket and a data socket.

 ## Approach
 My program starts by parsing the command-line arguments to get the username, password, host, port,